Harry Enfield: TV series

 In 2016, he appeared as John Shakespeare, father of William Shakespeare, in the sitcom Upstart Crow.

-Between 2016 and 2020, Enfield appeared as Prince Charles in the Channel 4 sitcom The Windsors.
+Since 2016, Enfield has appeared as Prince Charles (later King Charles III) in the Channel 4 sitcom The Windsors.
+For his portrayal of Charles, he was nominated for the British Academy Television Award for Best Male Comedy Performance in 2017.

 Films

-In 2000, Enfield appeared in his first leading film role playing Kevin alongside Kathy Burke, who played the character's (male) friend Perry—roles originally created for Enfield's television series—in Kevin & Perry Go Large.
+In 2000, Enfield appeared in his first leading film role playing Kevin alongside Kathy Burke, who played the character's (male) friend Perry—roles originally created for Enfield's television series—in Kevin & Perry Go Large (2000).
 The film charted the pair's attempt to become professional DJs by travelling to the nightclubs of Ibiza and pestering their idol, the DJ Eyeball Paul, played by Rhys Ifans, while gaining love and losing their virginity.
 Enfield also appeared as King George VI in Churchill: The Hollywood Years (2004), a satire on Hollywood's tendency to change elements of history.
-In 2012, he starred with Simon Callow in the film Acts of Gordfrey, which opened in UK cinemas on 27 January.
+In 2012, he starred with Simon Callow in the film Acts of Gordfrey.

-He reprised his role as Martin in The Bad Education Movie, released on 21 August 2015.
+He reprised his role as Martin in The Bad Education Movie (2015).
 He appeared as Bill in the 2015 film Scottish Mussel.

 In 2015 Enfield and Jessica Hynes appeared as Mr and Mrs Jackson in a BBC film of the Arthur Ransome children's novel Swallows and Amazons.

 In 2022, Enfield appeared as Tony Blair in the made-for-television biographical musical comedy film Prince Andrew: The Musical.

 Video games

 In 2012, a likeness of his character Loadsamoney, named "Harold Lott", was released as a DLC skin for the game Killing Floor.

-A sample of the character 'Loadsamoney' (Shut Your Mouth and Look at my Wad) is used in the 1989 Game Blood Money.